 Leucadendrons are stunningly colorful plants native to South Africa but capable of growing around the world.
-They are known for their low maintenance tendencies and bright colors, making them a great choice for hot weather, drought prone gardens.
+They are known for their low-maintenance tendencies and bright colors, making them a great choice for hot weather and drought-prone gardens.
 Keep reading to learn more about Leucadendron care and how to grow a Leucadendron plant.

 How to Grow a Leucadendron

 Leucadendron care is not difficult, as long as your growing conditions are right.
 Leucadendrons are not cold hardy and are only suited to outdoor growing in USDA zones 9b through 10b.
 As long as conditions are warm enough, however, having Leucadendrons in the garden is very low maintenance.
 The plants are drought tolerant, and only need to be watered during particularly dry periods.
 Water deeply once per week instead of lightly every day.
 Try to keep the leaves from getting wet, and space them so that the leaves don’t touch any other plants.
 This should help prevent disease.
 Plant your Leucadendrons in a well-draining spot with full sun.
 The plants don’t need extra fertilizer, though they prefer slightly acidic soil.
 They can be pruned back very heavily.
 After blooming, you can cut back the woody material to just above a node.
 This should encourage new, bushier growth.
 If you live outside their hardiness area, it may be possible to grow Leucadendron in a container that can be overwintered indoors or simply treat the plant as an annual in the garden.

 Gardening tips, videos, info and more delivered right to your inbox!